rodacom/varnish-graphite/README.md

 Small Python script for sending Varnish statistics to Graphite.

-This fork makes the script compatible with Varnish 4.
+* Compatible with Varnish 4 and 5

-It allows now to send all the statistics provided by the 'varnishstat' command instead of a predefined list of metrics.
+* Sends statistics provided by 'varnishstat' command
+* Has a quiet and a logging to file options

 ## Usage